elm-city-craftworks/practicing-ruby-manuscripts/articles/v2/012-working-with-binary-file-formats.md

 Like most binary formats, the bitmap format has a tremendous amount of options that make building a complete implementation a whole lot more complicated than just building a tool which is suitable for generating a single type of image.
 I realized shortly after skimming the format description that you can skip out on a lot of the boilerplate information if you stick to 24bit-per-pixel images, so I decided to do exactly that.

 Looking at the implementation from the outside-in, it's easy to see the general structure I laid out for the object.
-Pixels are stored as a boring array of arrays, and all the interesting things happen at the time you write the image out to file.
+Pixels are stored in a two-dimensional array, and all the interesting things happen at the time you write the image out to file:

 ```ruby
 class BMP